andywales83/MS-Project-1/README.md

     - The project uses imported font families from the Google Font platform.

 - Balsamiq
-    - the balsamiq platform was used to wireframe designs
+    - the balsamiq platform was used to wireframe designs.

 ## Testing